-The healthcare industry stands to benefit momentously from the digital connectedness and innovation offered by contemporary technologies such as enterprise video.
-As an industry that has undergone numerous technological advancements in recent years, video streaming in healthcare is brimming with possibilities to transform the channels and effectiveness of communication between caregivers and patients, while also modernizing internal training activities, knowledge sharing, and collaboration among care teams.
+The healthcare industry stands to benefit from the digital connections and innovation offered by contemporary technologies such as video streaming.
+As an industry that has undergone numerous technological advancements, video streaming in healthcare is full of possibilities to transform the communication between caregivers and patients while modernizing knowledge sharing and collaboration.

-- Assign aftercare or wellness videos for patients with external portal access: With video, care teams can administer aftercare services or wellness programs remotely to disseminate instructions and knowledge to patients via conveniently provisioned online videos accessible to patients and their families through an online video streaming portal.
-Not only does this relieve the patient of unnecessary hospital visits but also helps healthcare institutions better optimize their facilities and resources.
-On-demand videos can be assigned to patients by providing them or their families external stakeholder access to the healthcare portal containing videos for recovery and aftercare, preventative care, ambulatory care and ever precautionary care for high-risk conditions.
-The patients can view the video at their convenience, on a device of their choosing, and without concerns about network connectivity.
+- Aftercare or wellness videos for patients: Care teams can administer aftercare services and wellness programs remotely to disseminate instructions and knowledge to patients through an online video portal.
+This relieves the patient of unnecessary hospital visits and helps healthcare institutions optimize their resources better.
+Videos can be assigned to patients by providing them external stakeholder access to the healthcare portal for recovery and aftercare, preventative care and ambulatory care for high-risk conditions.

-- Live-stream surgical procedures: Some surgeries are now required for live broadcasting to a wider staff and students as a means for highly engaged learning in real-time.
-Live streaming can deliver high-quality video streaming in healthcare from the OR to any number of users and devices, equally serving those in bandwidth-challenged networks.
-Additionally, all live video streaming is also recorded and archived with on-demand access for offline viewing later on.
+- Live-Stream surgical procedures: Some surgeries are now required to be broadcasted to a wider staff and students as a means for engaging, real-time learning.
+Live streaming can deliver high-quality video from the OR to various users and devices, including those in bandwidth-challenged networks.
+Additionally, all live videos are recorded for offline viewing.

-- Live broadcast public or private events: For those who cannot physically attend, live video streaming in healthcare can be used to broadcast conferences or events to reach a wider audience in real-time directly on people’s desktops, smartphones, and tablets.
-The U.S. Department of Health and Human Services (HHS), for instance, uses live video streaming to broadcast seminars, summits, advisory council meetings, town halls, and other events that involve material discussions such as new research findings or listening sessions on strategies for improving medical treatments, and much more.
+- Live broadcast public and private events: Those who cannot physically attend conferences or other events can participate via live video broadcasts in real-time on their desktops, smartphones, and tablets.
+The U.S. Department of Health and Human Services (HHS) uses live streaming to broadcast seminars, summits, advisory council meetings, and other events that involve material discussions such as new research findings or listening sessions on strategies for improving medical treatments, etc.

-- Interactive health webinars: Doctor can use live streaming video to conduct interactive webinars for tens or hundreds of patients to discuss and answer questions regarding specific disease education and treatment.
-Viewers can submit their questions via live chat, and the doctor can address them in real-time.
-Despite the doctor’s remoteness, such engagements create an immediate and natural connection between them and the patients while at the same time facilitating the people with reduced mobility such as the elderly, disabled, weak or ill.
+- Interactive health webinars: Doctors can live stream interactive webinars to discuss specific diseases and treatments with patients and answer viewer’s questions in real-time via live chat.
+Despite the remoteness, such engagements create an immediate and natural connection between the doctors and patients while facilitating engagement for people with reduced mobility such as the elderly, disabled, or ill.

-- Stream and record surgeries: Video streaming in healthcare surgeries carries a great variety of benefits, both for doctors and patients.
-Not only do recorded procedures create an opportunity for training, learning, and self-improvement for surgical teams, but it also enhaces treatment quality through accountability – deterring malpractice, unprofessional behavior or mere carelessness.
-Patients are also likely to prefer having a record of their medical procedures for reference.
+- Stream and record surgeries: Video streaming in healthcare surgeries offers a variety of benefits, for both, doctors and patients.
+Not only do recorded procedures create an opportunity for training and self-improvement, but it also enhances treatment quality through accountability – deterring malpractice, unprofessional behavior or mere carelessness.
 Moreover, since most medical and surgical devices now come with a camera, it is only a matter of pressing the record button to start filming.

-- Emergency protocol training videos: Healthcare institutions can quickly record and disseminate contingency planning videos to all staff with protocols, action plans, and preparatory training for impending emergencies such as a state or region-wide prediction for an environmental disaster.
-Standard emergency protocols for internal emergencies such as a fire evacuation or an electrical failure can also be assigned to all staff for mandatory viewing to prepare them for unfortunate events that require extreme preparedness and quick response time, especially in terms of safe evacuation or displacement of the patients involved.
-Other emergency response videos can also be created for emergency staff and ambulance staff, or for quick review in the case of mass casualties or critical situations that may require all hands on deck.
+- Emergency protocol training videos: Healthcare institutions can quickly disseminate contingency planning videos with protocols, action plans, and preparatory training for impending emergencies such as a state or region-wide prediction for an environmental disaster.
+Institutions can also share standard emergency protocols for internal emergencies for mandatory viewing to prepare them for unfortunate events that require quick response time.

-- Customer service and ethics training: Amid naturally tense vibes and time-pressed situations at healthcare facilities, it is of prime importance that hospital staff receive optimal training to maintain quality customer service and uphold key ethical values in all their interactions and dealings with patients.
-For staff customer service training or ethics education, video can prove to be of immense value in providing a platform for highly effective audiovisual demonstration of commonly recurring healthcare scenes and scenarios and how to tackle the most frantic, heated or chaotic of situations, such as the right words or even body language to use when dealing with a distraught patient, tips on tranquilizing a stressed or frazzled family, the do's and don'ts of ethical physician-patient/ nurse-patient interaction, etc., to prevent any potential customer service issues or ethical dilemmas.
+- Customer service and ethics training: It is of prime importance that hospital staff receive optimal training to maintain quality customer service and uphold key ethical values in all their interactions with patients.
+For staff or ethics education, video can prove to be of immense value in providing a highly effective demonstration of commonly recurring healthcare scenarios.
+These videos show how to tackle the most frantic, and chaotic situations, using the right words or even body language when dealing with a distraught patient, tips on tranquilizing a stressed family, the do's and don'ts of ethical physician-patient interaction, etc.

-- Patient testimonial videos: Patient testimonial videos are an incredibly powerful marketing tool to reach out to new or existing patients.
-According to Pew Research, one-in-four (26%) adult internet users say they have read or watched someone else’s health experience about health or medical issues in the past 12 months.
-Therefore, with video, healthcare facilities have an excellent opportunity to simply record customer stories and testimonials of their experience with a certain medical condition, and how healthcare services or facilities were able to help.
-Such compelling video content can then be disseminated to a wide audience of existing or potential patients via email, social media, websites, blogs and health news portals to show what new patients can expect, which in turn indicates and promotes an institution’s credibility, quality of service, market differentiation and customer satisfaction.
+- Patient testimonial videos: According to Pew Research, one-in-four adult internet users say they have read or watched someone else’s experience about health issues in the past 12 months.
+Therefore, with video, healthcare facilities have an opportunity to simply record customer stories and testimonials of their experience with a certain medical condition and treatment.
+Such compelling video content can then be disseminated to a wide audience of existing or potential patients via email, social media, websites, blogs and health news portals.